 The law prohibits arbitrary arrest and detention, but both remained serious problems.
 Persons arrested or detained are not entitled to challenge the legal basis or arbitrary nature of their detention.

 Arrest Procedures and Treatment of Detainees

 A warrant is not required for arrest when officials catch a suspect in the act of committing an offense.
 The prosecutor general must issue an authorization for arrest within 72 hours of detention.
 If investigating authorities do not find evidence of guilt and issue a formal indictment within 10 days of detention, they must release the detainee; however, authorities did not always comply with this requirement.
-If evidence is found, an investigation may last as long as two months.
+If evidence is found, an investigation may last up to two months.
 A provincial or national-level prosecutor may extend the investigation to six months.
 The national prosecutor general or deputy prosecutor general may extend the investigation period to a maximum of one year.
 Following the investigation, the prosecutor prepares a bill of indictment and transfers the case to the court.
 Courts generally follow these procedures, and the prosecutor promptly informs detainees of the charges against them.